sachit-sharma/Investment-Portfolio-Manager/README.md

 - I want to be able to view all my stocks.
 - I want to be able to update the prices of any stock and be shown the return on that particular stock.
 - I want to be able to calculate how much money I have invested, by category. (for instance, health care sector, tech, pharmaceuticals etc.)
+- I want to be able to have the option to load my stock portfolio from file and resume where I left off.
+- When I quit the application, I want to have the option to save the state of my stock portfolio (all stocks with their characteristics).